Josh Bilicki: NASCAR

 On February 4, 2019, it was announced that Bilicki would join RSS Racing to pilot the team's No. 38 Chevrolet Camaro for the full 2019 NASCAR Xfinity Series season.
 In May, he made his NASCAR Gander Outdoors Truck Series debut in the Digital Ally 250 at Kansas Speedway, driving the No. 34 for Reaume Brothers Racing.
 He also returned to the Monster Energy NASCAR Cup Series in June, driving for Rick Ware Racing at Michigan.
 Later in the month, he drove Ware's No. 53 at Chicagoland.
 Before the Kansas Lottery 300 in October, he announced he would drive for B. J. McLeod Motorsports for the remainder of the 2019 season.

 On May 11, 2020, Bilicki and Tommy Baldwin Racing announced that they would partner for the 2020 The Real Heroes 400.
-He also drove sporadically for B. J. McLeod Motorsports, and tied his career-high finish in the Xfinity Series with a 12th-place finish at the Daytona International Speedway road course.
+He also drove sporadically for B. J. McLeod Motorsports, and tied his career-high finish in the Xfinity Series with a twelfth place finish at the Daytona International Speedway road course.

 On January 19, 2021, Bilicki announced he would compete full-time in the Cup Series for RWR.
+In the 2021 Coke Zero Sugar 400, Bilicki survived to the finish, resulting in him initially finishing in eleventh place.
+However, Chris Buescher would later be disqualified, promoting Bilicki up to tenth place.
+This marks Bilicki’s first-ever top-ten in the top three NASCAR divisions.
 He would also make a handful of starts in the NASCAR Xfinity Series for SS-Green Light Racing, driving the 07 and 17.

-In the 2021 Coke Zero Sugar 400, Bilicki survived to the finish, resulting in him initially finishing in 11th place.
-However, Chris Buescher would later be disqualified, promoting Bilicki up to 10th place.
-This marks Bilicki’s first-ever Top 10 in the top 3 NASCAR divisions.
-Bilicki would not return to Rick Ware Racing in 2022.
-Instead, he would drive the No. 77 Chevrolet Camaro ZL1 for Spire Motorsports, the team he drove for in 2 races in 2020, for a near-full season.

-In the 2022 Xfinity Series season, Bilicki drove for DGM Racing in the 2022 Beef.
-It's What's for Dinner.
-300. He finished 9th, scoring his first Xfinity Series Top 10 in the process.

-On December 12, 2022, Bilicki was announced to drive the Live Fast Motorsports No. 78 on a part-time schedule in 2023.